Primavera P6 Activity Relationships Explained

-Predecessor and Successor Activities
+Predecessor and Successor Activities in Primavera P6

 Predecessor Activity: The activity that controls the start date of the following activity or activities.

 Successor Activity: The activity that is controlled by the predecessor activity or activities.